Frequently Asked Questions

 How much does it cost?

-Free tier: Fully functional with up to 3 saved plots and watermarked exports.
+Free tier: Fully functional with up to 3 saved plots, watermarked PDF/PNG exports, and free X32-family (X32/M32/X-Air) native scene export.
 No credit card required.

 In load·in, tap the upgrade prompt or go to the Files tab.
-On iOS, the App Store handles the purchase via Apple.
-On the web, Stripe handles checkout.
-Pro activates immediately.
-On a new device, just tap Restore Purchases to bring Pro back.
+On iPhone and iPad, subscribe or restore through the App Store purchase controls.
+On the web app, use the web checkout and license recovery flow.
 See the Pro Features guide for full details.

 Can I use it on my phone?
 My tablet?